Quaternionic Mahler measure: Mahler measures of slice regular polynomials

 In light of Theorem~\ref{thm:existence}, we now turn to the task of determining the Mahler measure of slice regular polynomials.
-Using the Fundamental Theorem of Algebra for Quaternion~\ref{thm:FTAQ}, we reach at the following problem. \begin{problem} Given a slice regular quaternionic polynomial $P(x)$ with its complete factorization
+Using the Fundamental Theorem of Algebra for Quaternions~\ref{thm:FTAQ}, we arrive at the following problem. \begin{problem} Given a slice regular quaternionic polynomial $P(x)$ with its complete factorization

 Determine its Mahler measure $\mH(P)$. \end{problem} In view of Theorem~\ref{thm:pq}, our objective is narrowed down to find the Mahler measure of the $\ast$-product of monomials.
 In contrast to real polynomials, there are no straightforward solutions, since $m_{\mbh}(P\ast Q)=m_{\mbh}(P)+m_{\mbh}(Q)$ does not hold in general.